MarcinOrlowski/laravel-api-response-builder/README.md

     return ResponseBuilder::success();

-and your client will get nice JSON like:
+and your client will get nice JSON like

     {
       "success": true,